Arpish00/decentralized-Twitter-with-lens-protocol-/README.md

 Completed as part of Alchemy's ["Road to Web3"](https://www.youtube.com/playlist?list=PLMj8NvODurfEYLsuiClgikZBGDfhwdcXF)

-This code is for the Tutorial [How to Create a Decentralized Twitter with Lens Protocol](https://docs.alchemy.com/alchemy/road-to-web3/weekly-learning-challenges/10.-how-to-create-a-decentralized-twitter-with-lens-protocol)
+This code is from the Tutorial [How to Create a Decentralized Twitter with Lens Protocol](https://docs.alchemy.com/alchemy/road-to-web3/weekly-learning-challenges/10.-how-to-create-a-decentralized-twitter-with-lens-protocol)

 This was week 10, building a decentralized Twitter with Lens